prestodb/presto/presto-product-tests/README.md

  installation running on a single Docker container and a single node installation of kerberized Presto also running on a single Docker container.
  This profile runs Kerberos without impersonation.
+- **singlenode-ldap** - Three single node Docker containers, one running an OpenLDAP server, one running with SSL/TLS certificates installed on top of a single node Presto installation, and one with a pseudo-distributed Hadoop installation.

 Please keep in mind that if you run tests on Hive of version not greater than 1.0.1, you should exclude test from `post_hive_1_0_1` group by passing the following flag to tempto: `-x post_hive_1_0_1`.
 First version of Hive capable of running tests from `post_hive_1_0_1` group is Hive 1.1.0.